iamciphered/Kripke/README.md

 # Kripke AES Tool - Universal AES Encryption & Decryption

-**Kripke** is an advanced AES encryption and brute-force decryption tool designed for cybersecurity analysts, penetration testers, and ethical hackers.
+**Kripke** is an advanced AES encryption and decryption tool designed for cybersecurity analysts, penetration testers, and ethical hackers.
 It supports all major AES encryption modes and can attempt decryption using multiple modes until a successful result is obtained.

 ## Features
 ✅ Supports AES encryption in **EAX, CBC, CTR, and GCM** modes